k7rutsa/react-blog/README.md

 - Only authenticated users can create post with title, contents & blog post image.
 - Blog posts shows aditional timestamp, author.
 - Authenticated users can delete or update their own post.
-- Users can also like & dislike post.
+- Users can also comment, like & dislike post.